Solving Dog Behavior Problems

 It’s the difference between what you want and what you get — from your dog.
 He’s probably just doing normal doggie stuff at an inappropriate time or place.
 He’s not a diabolical demon planning to drive you insane.
 He’s just a dog doing what comes naturally.
 It’s basically miscommunication from human to canine.
 It erodes your relationship and makes you both unhappy.
 So how about teaching him what you want in a way that you both can live with.

 Something to consider.
 Things change.
 For example, a woman has a dog that barks.
 She doesn’t mind its barking because she is single and lives alone in a house.
 Now she moves into an apartment and the dog is still barking! *Now* it’s a problem.
 Has the dog changed?
 No. Has the woman changed?
 No. Have the circumstances changed?
 Yes.
 So she needs to teach him appropriate new behavior.
 Is it going to be hard?
-Well, it’s certainly easier to teach a dog him when you’re working with a clean slate, but it IS doable.
+Well, it’s certainly easier to teach a dog him when you’re working with a clean slate rather than to erase something and then teach, but it IS doable.

 Keep in mind that every time your dog does what you don’t want him to do (such as jumping on people), he’s getting better at jumping on people because he is practicing jumping on people — because when he practices, he gets better!
 (Think about the tourist asking directions to Carnegie Hall of a New York musician.
 “Practice, practice, practice.”)